jwkblades/notify/userdocs/development/README.md

   `FLAVOR` environment variable is set, then `fedora` is used.
 * `oci-exec` runs a command in the container runtime on your machine;
   currently `docker` and `podman` are supported.
-* `oci-run-in-container` runs a command in a build container, once again based on `FLAVOR` and defaulting to `fedora`.
+* `oci-run` runs a command in a build container, once again based on `FLAVOR` and defaulting to `fedora`.
 * `oci-runtime` prints the determined container runtime for the system, currently supports `docker` and `podman`.